5 Best WordPress Image Optimization Plugins Compared [2022]

 Looking for a free photo optimizer?
 Next up, OptiMole.

-The great thing about OptiMole is that it actually also optimizes images on-the-fly based on the visitor’s browser and viewport so that they’re not served any larger than they actually need to be.
+The great thing about OptiMole is that it also optimizes images on the fly based on the visitor’s browser and viewport, so they’re not served any larger than they need to be.

 Notable OptiMole features:

-- Automatically compress images quality based on website visitor internet connection speeds.
+• Automatically compress image quality based on website visitor internet connection speeds.

 OptiMole: The Overall Experience

-You’ll then be taken straight to OptiMole’s settings in which you can customize the way you want the plugin to handle the optimization and compression of your images.
+You’ll then be taken straight to OptiMole’s settings, where you can customize how you want the plugin to handle the optimization and compression of your images.

-Personally, I prefer the OptiMole user experience over any of the other plugins on this list.
+I prefer the OptiMole user experience over any other plugins on this list.
 It is extremely clean, lean, and easy to use.
-The admin area is extremely aesthetic and makes configuring the plugin really nice and easy.
+The admin area is highly aesthetic and makes configuring the plugin nice and easy.

-In case you’re not sure what level of compression to choose, OptiMole actually includes a really neat demo of what an example/demo looks like before and after compression with each of the levels so that you can make an informed decision.
+In case you’re not sure what level of compression to choose, OptiMole includes a neat demo of what an example/demo looks like before and after compression with each level so that you can make an informed decision.
 It is undoubtedly one of the best image compressors for WordPress.

 Here’s what that looks like:

-One thing you might notice when using OptiMole is that it doesn’t offer a way of immediately optimizing an image from the WordPress Media Library.
-This isn’t a huge deal, especially since the purpose of the plugin is to handle everything behind the scenes without you having to lift a finger.
-However, I thought it was worth mentioning in this comparison since the other image optimizer plugins in this list do offer that functionality.
+You might notice when using OptiMole that it doesn’t offer a way of immediately optimizing an image from the WordPress Media Library.
+This isn’t a huge deal, especially since the plugin’s purpose is to handle everything behind the scenes without you having to lift a finger.
+However, I thought it was worth mentioning in this comparison since the other image optimizer plugins offer that functionality.

 OptiMole: Results

-In our test, OptiMole did come in last place just 1% behind Imagify (coming up next) which is interesting, to say the least.
-An image of 4.3 MB was compressed all the way down to 805 KB which is very impressive considering there was no noticeable visible difference between optimized and unoptimized images.
+In our test, OptiMole did come in last place, just 1% behind Imagify (coming up next), which is interesting, to say the least.
+An image of 4.3 MB was compressed to 805 KB, which is impressive considering there was no noticeable visible difference between optimized and unoptimized images.
 This is something that can be extremely important to a lot of website visitors and owners who want to do their images justice.

-In many ways simply using the image file size reductions doesn’t make for a fair comparison.
-OptiMole makes your images weigh up to 80% less and speed them up using a range of different methods while still letting you serve great-looking and high-quality images to your website visitors.
+In many ways, simply using the image file size reductions doesn’t make a fair comparison.
+OptiMole makes your images weigh up to 80% less and speeds them up using various methods while still letting you serve great-looking and high-quality images to your website visitors.

 OptiMole: The Verdict